 Day 1: Baltra Island, Las Bachas Beach (wet landing)

-Your bilingual naturalist guide will greet you at the airport and meet you after customs.
+When you arrive at Baltra airport, you will need to pay your Galapagos National Park fee and collect your luggage.
+As you step out of the Arrivals Hall, your bilingual naturalist guide will be there too greet you.
 During lunch he/she will introduce you to the islands, specifically the flora and fauna that you will encounter at our first destination, Las Bachas Beach.
 On the sandy white beaches of Las Bachas you will get a close look at a sea turtle nesting area as well as a lake frequented by pink flamingos and other migratory birds.
+Marine iguanas sometimes swim across this lake; and can certainly be found warming themselves of sand and rocks between lake and beach.
+The rockpools are a great place to observe Sally Lightfoot Crabs - a great location to photograph them.

-Afterwards, you’ll cool off with a dip in the beautiful, blue Pacific Ocean.
+Afterwards, you will have the opportunity to cool off with a dip in the beautiful, blue Pacific Ocean.
 As this is the first evening together, the crew will invite everyone to a pre-dinner cocktail on the yacht before the welcome dinner.
-If the night is clear, as it usually is, the stars above will sparkle; look for the Southern Cross, the Big Dipper (turned up-side down!) and Orion.
+If the night is clear, as it usually is, the stars above will sparkle; look for the Southern Cross, the Big Dipper (turned up-side down!) and Orion's Belt.

-Tower is an outpost for many sea birds (as Española is in the south).
-Interestingly, there are almost no land reptiles on Tower, only very small marine iguanas.
-This is attributed to the direction of the ocean currents, which wouldn’t have carried the terrestrial animals here.
+Tower is an outpost for many sea birds (as is Española is in the south).
+It has the largest population by far of Red-Footed Boobies - attracted to this location because there are no Galapagos Hawks to prey on them.
+Interestingly, there are almost no land reptiles on Tower; only very small marine iguanas.
+This is attributed to the direction of the ocean currents, which wouldn't have carried the terrestrial animals here.

 Visit El Barranco during the afternoon then return to the boat for dinner.